 - Blue Dawn will deep clean your skin with no apparent adverse effect that I can detect so far, even to my super sensitive skin.

-I’ve begun diluting Blue Dawn with as much as three parts water and it still works really well.
+I’ve begun diluting Ultra Blue Dawn with as much as three, even four parts water and it still works well.

 As for your hair turning blue or you smelling, I don’t think I would be concerned about either unless you decide to not rinse, which I do not recommend.
 In fact, I suggest that you rinse, rinse, rinse again, and repeat.